chaitan28/k8s_directory/7DAY-Sidecar&Resouce-quote/read.md

 ## Contents

 - **Adapter Containers(SIDE CAR CONTAINER)**: Containers that run alongside the main container for purposes such as logging, metrics collection, and proxy services.
-Demonstration using Istio Envoy Proxy.
+Demonstration using Istio Envoy Proxy.<br>
-**Example:** Setting up configuration, checking for dependencies.
+**Example:** Setting up configuration, checking for dependencies.<br>

-- **Init Containers**: Containers that run before the Main/App container to check dependencies.
+- **Init Containers**: Containers that run before the Main/App container to check dependencies.<br>
    **Example:** Logging, monitoring, proxying.